-cal boaters refer to the 750-acre Red Fleet Reservoir as Little Lake Powell.
+ocal boaters refer to the 750-acre Red Fleet Reservoir as Little Lake Powell.
 Spectacular sandstone cliffs and secluded sandy beaches await.
 Boating, waterskiing, and swimming are popular activities during summer months.
 Swimmers should use caution, as water may be extremely deep just off shore.
-Jumping or diving from rocks or cliffs is prohibited.
-Canoe and kayak rentals are available at the park.
+Jumping or diving from rocks or cliffs is allowed from heights of 15 feet or less from the surface of the water.
+Paddle craft rentals are available at the park.

 Red Fleet Reservoir is one of Utah's prime fisheries.
-Particularly noteworthy are rainbow and brown trout, bluegill, and largemouth bass.
+Fish species found in the reservoir include; rainbow, tiger and brown trout, wiper, yellow perch, crappie, bluegill, largemouth bass and walleye (sterile) ...